Once you have added your VPSs to a Private Network, it will automatically gain a new network adapter for your private network; no reboot required.

 Step 3

-Check whether the file containing the configuration of your private network adapter exists.
+Check whether the file which contains the configuration of your private network adapter actually exists.
 This file is often created automatically at the moment you added your VPS to your private network, but not always.

 (eth1 is the name of your private network adapter. eth0 is the adapter of your public network.)